 In the first quarter of 2018, Canadian Solar expects to ship approximately 1.3 GW to 1.35 GW of solar panels, including about 65 MW for its own utility-scale PV projects.
 Total revenue for the first three months of this year will likely range from $1,370 million to $1,400 million, it said.

-For the full year, it expects total PV module shipments to reach between 6.6 GW and 7.1 GW, on total expected revenue of $4.4 billion to $4.6 billion for the full year.
+For the full year, it expects total PV module shipments to reach between 6.6 GW and 7.1 GW, and revenues of $4.4 billion to $4.6 billion.